Essaouira: Bombardment by the Confederate States Navy (1864)

-In the spring of 1864, the Commerce Raider, CSS Georgia of the Confederate States of America's Navy arrived off of the coast of the City as a reprieve from a hard winter's sail.
-Upon arrival, the crew were able to lower a Cutter and bend oars towards the shore.
+In the spring of 1864, the commerce raider of the Confederate States of America's Navy arrived off of the coast of the City as a reprieve from a hard winter's sail.
+Upon arrival, the crew were able to lower a cutter and bend oars towards the shore.
 Upon landing, the crew was greeted by hostile Moroccans who knew both who they were and that their government was hostile towards them, despite spoken neutrality.
 The officers were then forced, at gunpoint back towards the sea and into the boats from which they arrived.
 Back on the ship, Captain Matthew Fontaine Maury ordered a shot from the Georgia's ten inch turret gun, followed by a salvo bombardment.
 No Moroccan casualties were recorded, due to their retreat from the shore during the initial shot fired.
 This marked the only time that Confederate guns were fired anywhere besides North America.

-French Colonial Empire
+French colonial empire

 From 1912 to 1956, Essaouira was part of the French protectorate of Morocco.
 Mogador was used as a base for a military expedition against Dar Anflous, when 8,000 French troops were located outside the city under the orders of Generals Franchet d'Esperey and Brulard.
 The Kasbah of Dar Anflous was taken on 25 January 1913.
 In 1930, brothers, Michel and Jean Vieuchange used Essaouira as a base before Michel set off into the Western Sahara to try to find Smara.

 France had an important administrative, military and economic presence.
 Essaouira had a Franco-Moroccan school, still visible in Derb Dharb street.
 Linguistically, many Moroccans of Essaouira speak French fluently today.

 Recent history

 In the early 1950s, film director and actor Orson Welles stayed at the Hotel des Iles just south of the town walls during the filming of his 1952 film adaptation of Othello.
 Beginning in the late 1960s, Essaouira became something of a hippie hangout.

 The skala or fortified harbor was used as a filming location in the third season of the American TV series Game of Thrones, representing Astapor.
+The beach at Essaouira was used as a location in Christopher Nolan's movie The Odyssey (2026) to film the scene of the discovery of the Trojan Horse.